boesiii/CCTVMapper/README.md

 * Grade
 * Comment

 Only a few of the columns are needed to plot the points along the pipes.
-The other columns are good information to have.
+The other columns are added as attributes to the created points.